Wizards’ defense falters again in a 119-97 loss to the Hornets

 Lopez added 14 points and five rebounds to Beal’s effort, and starting point guard Russell Westbrook had 12 points, 11 rebounds and nine assists.
 Washington’s offense was meager throughout the game without solid defense to get it going: The Wizards shot 38 percent from the field and 23 percent (9 for 40) from beyond the arc as familiar problems cropped up yet again.

 Sharpshooter Davis Bertans has yet to regain his form and shot 2 for 7 from three-point range for six points in 19 minutes.
-Len had two points and one rebounds in eight minutes going up against Hornets center Cody Zeller, who had 13 points in the first quarter alone and finished with 16.
+Len had two points and one rebound in eight minutes going up against Hornets center Cody Zeller, who had 13 points in the first quarter alone and finished with 16.

 Rozier led six Charlotte scorers in double figures with 26 points, taking advantage of the choice shots, including five three-pointers, that Washington allowed him all game.
 Gordon Hayward was just behind him with 25 points.